Susheila Nasta

-Susheila Nasta, MBE, Hon.
-FRSL (born 1953), is a British critic, editor, academic and literary activist.
+Susheila Nasta (born 1953) is a British critic, editor, academic and literary activist.
 She is Professor of Modern and Contemporary Literatures at Queen Mary University of London, and founding editor of Wasafiri, the UK's leading magazine for international contemporary writing.
 She is a recipient of the Benson Medal from the Royal Society of Literature.

 Biography

 Susheila Nasta was born in London, England.
 She grew up in India, Germany and The Netherlands, before returning to Britain to complete her education.
 She undertook undergraduate and graduate studies at the University of Kent, and the University of London.

 Her commitment to diversifying the literature curriculum and expanding the remit of English studies has been demonstrated throughout the decades since her involvement with the Association for the Teaching of African and Caribbean Literature (ATCAL), which led to the founding in 1984 of the journal Wasafiri, with Nasta as editor-in-chief.
 Recollecting the magazine's early days, she has written: "In those days, before computers and the now almost immediate communication channels of digital culture, editing was a much slower and more physical process.
 Comments on stories or poems were made on hard copy, snail mail carried the responses back and, when we finally reached the point of typesetting, the proofs were often delivered to my door by the East End Asian typesetting and printing company we used.
 I would mark them up in my Greenwich flat (then the makeshift office) and they would be dispatched onwards for printing."

 Nasta started her career in school teaching, before moving into Higher Education in the 1980s.
 She has held posts in different departments at several universities, including at the University of Cambridge, the University of North London, the University of Portsmouth, the Open University, where she held a chair in Modern Literature and is now Professor Emeritus, and at Queen Mary University of London, where she taught between 1992 and 2000, before rejoining in 2017 as Professor of Modern and Contemporary Literatures.

 Nasta has initiated and led numerous research projects, and since 2007 has led a major public-engagement project on Asian Britain.
 She co-edited (with Mark U. Stein) The Cambridge History of Black and Asian British Writing, published in 2020, acknowledged as the first such academic collection to cover some 300 years of Black and Asian British literature.